 Any additional parts must be installed by qualified personnel.
 Only use the parts specified by Mitsubishi Electric.

-Take appropriate safety measures against earthquakes to prevent the unit from toppling over and causing injury.
+Take appropriate safety measures against wind gusts and earthquakes to prevent the unit from toppling over and causing injury.

 Be sure to install the unit horizontally, using a level.